L400-RTI/Training-material/modules/07 - AI + Copliot.md

 ---

-By integrating these best practices into your architecture, you ensure that vector-powered applications in Microsoft Fabric RTI are not just functional, but also production-grade—capable of scaling with enterprise demand and surviving real-world complexity.
+By integrating these best practices into your architecture, you ensure that vector-powered applications in Microsoft Fabric Real-Time Intelligence are not just functional, but also production-grade—capable of scaling with enterprise demand and surviving real-world complexity.

 ---

 ## Orchestration and Optimization

 ### Adaptive Mirroring

 - Eventhouse auto-determines write frequency and file size (250MB optimal)
 - Write delay customizable (default 3 hours, configurable to 5 min)

 ### Plugin Optimization

 - Batch queries via `ai_chat_completion_prompt` for throughput
 - Minimize cost by caching embeddings rather than repeated generation

 ### RAG Architecture

 - Use Eventhouse as a persistent memory vector DB
 - Ingest → Embed → Store → Retrieve → Prompt